 State bonus payments.
-A state bonus payment will be treated as combat zone pay and may not be taxable if it is made because of your current or former service in a combat zone.
-See Combat Zone Defined, later, for a list of designated combat zones.
+A state bonus payment will be treated as combat zone pay and may not be taxable if it is made because of your current or former service in a com-

 What are state bonus payments?
 A state bonus payment is a bonus payment made to you or to your dependent(s) by a state (or a political subdivision of a state).